Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 Powerwall Storage

 Captures excess midday solar.
 1 Powerwall = ~35 EV miles/cycle.
-2–3 units recommended for EV households.
+2–3 units recommended for EV households under NEM 3.0.
+Run the numbers →

 🚗